hluk/copyq-commands/Scripts/README.md

 ### [Sway and Wayland Support](sway-support.ini)

-Adds support for some features under Sway Wayland compositor.
+Adds support for some features under Sway Wayland compositor and potentially others.

 Command "Paste Items when Activated" pastes items when activated (on double-click or Enter key) depending on application configuration (History